Have you noticed that when people ask how you’re doing, your default answer is “OMFG I’m exhausted”? You aren’t alone.

 - a smoothie with high fiber produce and protein powder

-A study of patients with food sensitivities and irritable bowel syndrome found they were more likely to feel symptoms of fatigue, and they identified with the following statements:
+A 2013 study in people with both food sensitivities and irritable bowel syndrome found that they were more likely to feel symptoms of fatigue and that they identified with the following statements:

 - “Normal day-to-day events are stressful for me.”